Skip to content

-The Advantages of Using a CDN
+7 Key Advantages of Using a CDN to Boost Website Speed

-Updated: 14 Apr, 23 by Antoniy Yushkevych 7 Min
+Last Updated: by Antoniy Yushkevych 8 Min

 Next, given a request by a single user, a CDN must direct it to the closest POP.
 Most CDNs do this by leveraging a technology called GeoIP.
 GeoIP can be thought of as a large lookup table that maps IP addresses to geographic regions, (country, city, etc.).
-When a request is being processed, a CDN will reference the table and direct the user’s traffic to the closest available server.
+When a request is being processed, a CDN will reference the table and direct the user's traffic to the closest available server.
+This process significantly mitigates the issues of high latency that often plague global websites.

 Websites that experience large amounts of daily traffic can use CDN to their advantage.
 Not only does it help reduce latency, but also takes some load off the origin server as the requests will be directed towards the CDN servers instead.
+This is especially useful for high-traffic sites using web hosting or VPS solutions.

-Improved Performance
+⚡ Improved Performance

 This is the main and most attractive feature of a content delivery network.
 Websites that opt for a CDN can have up to 50% reductions in load times, with certain cases getting even a higher percentage.
 CDNs supercharge your content delivery through:

-Better Reliability
+🛡️ Better Reliability and Uptime

 As we all know, computers and servers are not perfect.
 Servers go down, networks become congested, and connections can get interrupted.
 A CDN allows websites to provide uninterrupted service to users even if any of the aforementioned problems arise.
+By distributing the load, you ensure your VPS server remains stable during traffic spikes.

-Saving Money
+💰 Saving Money on Bandwidth

 The main way that CDNs cut down on expenditure for website operators is by reducing trips to and from the origin server.
 Because CDNs cache much of the content on a website and serve that content from the cache, the origin server does not have to deliver the same content over and over.
 Instead, the CDN does this on the origin server's behalf.

-DDoS Protection
+🔒 DDoS Protection and Security

 It does not stop there however, using a CDN also improves your security as it provides DDoS and bot protection.
-It is the outermost layer of a website’s infrastructure and the first recipient of traffic.
+It is the outermost layer of a website's infrastructure and the first recipient of traffic.
 The attack is detected and blocked before it can even reach the origin server.
+For mission-critical applications, combining a CDN with a DDoS protected VPS creates an impenetrable fortress for your data.

-Live Statistics
+📊 Live Statistics and Analytics

 Lastly, a content delivery network has the ability to show real-time load statistics, optimize capacity per customer, display active regions, indicate which assets are popular, and report viewing details to their customers.
+This data is invaluable for core web vitals optimization.

 Now that you know what a CDN is and its advantages, you might think that setting up a content delivery network for your site might be a difficult endeavor, and to be fair, if you are doing everything yourself, then it definitely is.
-If you take the easier and more efficient route of having a professional service do it for you, however, a CDN is extremely easy to implement for most websites,
+If you take the easier and more efficient route of having a professional service do it for you, however, a CDN is extremely easy to implement for most websites.

 Antoniy Yushkevych